COBREXA/COBREXA.jl/docs/src/structure.md

   - [`optimized_values`](@ref)
   - [`constraints_variability`](@ref)

-!!! tip "Exploring and customizing the frontend analysis functions"
+!!! tip "Exploring and customizing the front-end analysis functions"
-    To know which builder function is used to create or modify some kind of constraint tree in COBREXA, use the "link to source code" feature in the frontend function's individual documentation.
+    To know which builder function is used to create or modify some kind of constraint tree in COBREXA, use the "link to source code" feature in the front-end function's individual documentation.
 The source code of front-end functions is written to be as easily re-usable as possible -- one can simply copy-paste it into the program, and immediately start building specialized and customized front-end functions.